 Where necessary in order to obtain urgent injunctions, she is able to draft grounds at short notice.

-Gwawr regularly accepts instructions on a pro bono basis, from law centres and from Bail for Immigration Detainees, and was until recently Trustee and Director of Action for Refugees in Lewisham (AFRIL), taking a particular interest in the organisation's advice service until its closure in early 2013.
+Gwawr regularly accepts instructions on a pro bono basis, from law centres and from Bail for Immigration Detainees.

-In addition, Gwawr offers expertise in litigating claims against local authorities in respect of decisions to refuse section 17 support to migrant children with no recourse to public funds: she recently co-founded Project 17, a charity set up to provide advice and advocacy assistance to families seeking to access statutory support, and to provide specialist training to not-for-profit organisations to enable them to better support migrant families without recourse to public funds.
+Gwawr also has considerable experience of challenging local authorities' decisions in relation to the provision of community care to those who do not have status in the United Kingdom, and to migrants who do not have recourse to public funds.
+In particular, she offers expertise in litigating claims against local authorities in respect of decisions to refuse section 17 support to migrant children with no recourse to public funds.
+She is one of the founding trustees of Project 17, a charity set up to provide advice and advocacy assistance to families seeking to access statutory support, and to provide specialist training to not-for-profit organisations to enable them to better support such families.

-Gwawr has maintained a strong link with Malawi, having recently worked with the Bar Human Rights Committee and the Malawi Human Rights Commission on a judicial challenge to legislation allowing the President to ban radio broadcasts on the grounds of purported public interest.
+Gwawr has maintained a strong link with Malawi.
+In 2011, she worked with the Bar Human Rights Committee and the Malawi Human Rights Commission on a judicial review claim brought by the Malawi Communications Regulation Authority (MACRA), seeking to challenge legislation allowing the President to ban radio broadcasts on the grounds of purported public interest.

-She also maintains an active interest in international criminal law, building on experience gained within the Prosecution Division of the International Criminal Court.
-As a Legal Clerk at the ICC, Gwawr was assigned to the case of The Prosecutor v Germain Katanga and Mathieu Ngudjolo Chui.
-Her tasks included drafting submissions on the scope of victims' participation in the proceedings; conducting comparative research on the admissibility of hearsay evidence in various common law, civil law and international jurisdictions; and disclosure review.
+Gwawr has been admitted to the List of Assistants to Counsel and is available to represent both defendants and victims before the Court.
+She builds on experience gained whilst working as a Legal Clerk within the Prosecution Division of the International Criminal Court: Gwawr was assigned to the cases of The Prosecutor v Germain Katanga and The Prosecutor v Mathieu Ngudjolo Chui.
+Her tasks included drafting submissions on the scope of victims' participation in the proceedings; conducting comparative research on the admissibility of hearsay evidence in various common law, civil law and international jurisdictions; evidence sifting and disclosure review.